hannibal002/SkyHanni/CONTRIBUTING.md

 ### [Dev Auth](https://github.com/DJtheRedstoner/DevAuth)

 What is Dev Auth?
-It is a tool that allows you to log in to your minecraft account inside IntelliJ.
-That way you can debug and test code live on Hypixel, without the need to compile a jar, move it into a mods folder and start the minecraf launcher manually.
+It is a tool that allows you to log in to your Minecraft account inside IntelliJ.
+That way you can debug and test code live on Hypixel, without the need to compile a jar, move it into a mods folder and start the Minecraft launcher manually.

 - Gradle already downloads dev auth for you.
 - You only need to create a configuration folder: